 Mulberries include the chemical 1-deoxynojirimycin (DNJ), which inhibits a carbohydrate-breaking enzyme in your intestines.

 As a result, mulberries may help to prevent diabetes by reducing the rise in blood sugar after meals.
-Before any definite conclusions can be drawn, more research on people is required.
+More research on people is required before any definite conclusions can be drawn.

 Mulberries can help to strengthen the liver and contain iron, which is beneficial to liver function.
 They nourish and purify the blood in the liver when consumed.